Whoaa512/starred/README.md

 ## TypeScript

+- [badlogic/pi-telegram](https://github.com/badlogic/pi-telegram) - Telegram DM bridge extension for pi
+- [abhigyanpatwari/GitNexus](https://github.com/abhigyanpatwari/GitNexus) - GitNexus: The Zero-Server Code Intelligence Engine -       GitNexus is a client-side knowledge graph creator that runs entirely in your browser.
+Drop in a GitHub repo or ZIP file, and get an interacti
 - [afar1/fieldtheory-cli](https://github.com/afar1/fieldtheory-cli) - Sync and locally store all of your X/Twitter bookmarks.
 Free and open source CLI for Mac.
 - [badlogic/cchistory](https://github.com/badlogic/cchistory) - Extract and compare system prompts and tools from different Claude Code versions
 - [anthaathi/Pico](https://github.com/anthaathi/Pico) - A web, mobile and desktop client for pi